Workable/diamorphosis/README.md

 console.log(var_one:', config.var_one);
 console.log(var_two:', config.nested_example.varTwo);

-// you can overwrte config values using system env vars:
+// Env vars can overwrite the config values.
+The appp will need a restart to load the new values:
 // export VAR_ONE="some other value for var one"
 // export NESTED_EXAMPLE_VAR_TWO="some other value for var two"
 ```